cobalt-casco/geospatial-workshop/README.md

 ## Authors

 The Geospatial workshop overview is authored and maintained by the Carpentry community.
+This modification was created by Jarrett Byrnes at UMass Boston.

 ## Citation

 Please cite as:

+COBALT Casco Bay Geospatial Workshop.
+January 2024.
 Geospatial Workshop.
 June 2018.